NervanaSystems/ngraph/doc/sphinx/source/buildlb.rst

 Testing the build
 =================

 We use the `googletest framework`_ from Google for unit tests.
-The ``cmake`` command automatically downloaded a copy of the needed ``gtest`` files when it configured the build directory.

-To perform unit tests on the install:

-#.
-Create and configure the build directory as described in our
-   :doc:`buildlb` guide.

-#.
-Enter the build directory and run ``make check``:
+The ``NGRAPH_UNIT_TEST_ENABLE`` build flag is enabled by default when building with cmake, so to perform unit tests, simply enter the build directory and run ``make check``:

    .. code-block:: console